 Once that cooled, I cut a second piece, heated it and formed it over the first.

-Once glued, I round the edges.
+Once glued, I rounded the edges.

 Test fit of all the parts.

 Test fit of all the parts, as seen from the front.

 One last modification before molding was to drill small holes in the frame and body to house small magnets.